 So, what do most foreigners in Germany do?

-They open an N26 account in addition to a traditional German bank account with English-speaking services.
+They open an N26 bank account in addition to a traditional bank account in Germany that has English-speaking services.

-If you’re a digital nomad outside of Germany, living on ramen noodles with €1,000 in savings, you might only need N26 and Transferwise accounts to meet your needs.
+If you’re a digital nomad outside of Germany, living on ramen noodles with €1,000 in savings, you might only need N26 and Transferwise bank accounts to meet your banking and everyday needs.

 If you’re living and working here, you NEED a German bank account to survive.
 Without one, you won’t get very far.

-Of course, these are all things you’ll do after you have an account open.
+Of course, these are all things you’ll do after you open a bank account in Germany.

-After all, German banks were built to serve Germans, not foreigners.
+After all, German banks were built to serve Germans, not foreigners or non-residents.

-To start, just opening an account can be a challenge.
-And, having a cash deposit, passport, and job offer are rarely enough to successfully open a German bank account.
+To start, it can be extremely challenging for non-resident individuals to open bank accounts in Germany.
+And, having money to deposit, a passport, and a job offer is rarely enough to successfully open a bank account in Germany.

-Instead, you’ll need to put boots-on-the-ground, jump through hoops, and acquire a few German documents in-person before attempting to open an account.
+Instead, you’ll need to put boots-on-the-ground, jump through hoops, and acquire a few German documents in-person before attempting to open a bank account here.

-On top of that, not all German banks have English-speaking customer support.
-Their online banking and mobile banking apps don’t always offer English language.
-And not all banks have online English support.
-On top of that, all of your bank services, alerts, and paperwork will all be in… German.
+On top of that, not all German banks have English-speaking customer services or support.
+Their online banking and mobile banking apps don’t always offer the English language.
+And not all banks in Germany have online banking English support.
+On top of that, all of your bank services, alerts, and paperwork will all be in German.

-In such cases, your only option is to resolve issues by spending hours on the phone, physically going into the branch, or sending messages in broken German (if the bank even has online support at all).
+In such cases, your only option is to resolve issues by spending hours on the phone, physically going into a German branch, or sending messages in broken German (if the bank even has online banking support at all).

 It’s time-consuming, inefficient, and annoying…

-If you’re an English speaker, it means choose your German bank very carefully.
+If you’re an English speaker, it means you need to choose a bank in Germany very carefully.

-No one wants to run around Berlin, looking for an English-speaking banker every time they have a basic banking problem.
+No one wants to run around Germany, looking for an English-speaking banker every time they have a basic banking problem.

-But what if you didn’t have to run around Berlin?
-What if you were able to open a German bank account from the comfort of your own home?
+But what if you didn’t have to run around Germany?
+What if you were able to open a bank account in Germany from the comfort of your own home?

 Like everything about banking in Germany, if you don’t speak fluent German and don’t have the right documents, your options are limited.

-That said, there are a few fintechs that allow remote opening and have full English platforms, but even they have limitations.
+That said, there are a few Fintech options that allow non-resident individuals to open accounts remotely and have full English platforms, but even they have limitations.